rebelsky/sams-assorted-musings-reflections/sigcas-statement.md

 [19] Some came into play when writing this essay.

-[20] I dropped a few "I think's" from this essay, but I also left most of them in because, well, I don't have to follow my own rules [21].
+[20] I dropped a few "I think"s from this essay, but I also left many of them in because, well, I don't have to follow my own rules [21].

 [21] I was also going to say something like "and this is a reflective essay", but that would suggest that I really don't need to say "I think".
 Time to go back and do a bit more editing.

+[22] Unfortunately, my mind is such that I end up looking at many of the small details before I can look at the big issues.
+That's clearly the wrong direction, since once you fix the big issues, lots of the parts get cut, so it's not worth identifying small problems.

-[22] Including this one.
+[23] Including this one.

+[24] Yes.

+[25] At least if you've been reading these essays regularly, you know a lot about how I think about writing.

 ---

-*Version 1.0 of 2017-01-12.*
+*Version 1.1 of 2017-01-13.*